Ghent Family Medicine uses tertiary as well as community hospitals to implement its curriculum.

-The principal EVMS teaching hospital for family medicine and other specialty training programs.
-Located near Hofheimer Hall in Eastern Virginia Medical Center, it has 800 beds and is the largest community-owned, non-profit hospital in Virginia.
+The principal on campus EVMS teaching hospital for community based family medicine training is located on the EVMS campus.
+Sentara Norfolk General is the largest community-owned, not for profit hospital in Virginia.
 It offers a variety of medical services including open-heart surgery, renal transplant, burn/trauma care, microvascular surgery, an in-vitro fertilization program and a center for eating disorders.
-There are dedicated floors for primary care specialties such as Family Medicine and internal medicine.
+There are dedicated floors for primary care specialties.
 Here, family medicine residents learn skills required in a hospital setting to manage acute and critically ill patients and develop an appreciation for the relationship between primary care physicians in inpatient care.
 Disease management along with psycho-social care and use of needed consultative support is emphasized here.

-A 144-bed pediatric hospital offering community based primary care and a wide range of specialized pediatric care.
-Located in the medical center, CHKD is a pediatric referral center that also includes a large ambulatory care center.
-Family Medicine residents receive inpatient training at CHKD alongside pediatric residents.
+A 144-bed pediatric hospital offering community based primary care and a wide range of specialized pediatric care, CHKD is located on campus of EVMS Medical Center.
+CHKD is a pediatric referral center that also includes a large ambulatory care center.
+Family Medicine residents receive pediatric ambulatory, inpatient and emergency training at CHKD taught by family medicine faculty & pediatricians.
 A number of pediatric electives are available to family medicine residents that can be used towards a pediatric concentration.

-A community-based hospital serving Norfolk, Virginia Beach and Chesapeake.
-Here, Family Medicine residents gain experience in unopposed gastroenterology and emergency medicine.
+Sentara Leigh is a community-based hospital serving Norfolk, Virginia Beach and Chesapeake where Family Medicine residents gain experience in emergency medicine and other specialties.